Shin Splint Hints

 - All of the above symptoms occur during and after exercise

 Because shin splints are typically caused by overuse, standard treatment protocol prescribes rest from the activity that caused the pain.
-During recovery, substitute lower impact aerobic activity, such as swimming or riding a bike.
+During recovery, substitute a lower impact aerobic activity, such as swimming or riding a bike.

 Other hints to relieve the discomfort of shin splints and prevent further painful episodes include: